isg-software/progresspie/README.md

 	* `$.fn.progressPie.Mode.RED`: The pie is drawn in red color regardless of the percentual value.
 	* `$.fn.progressPie.Mode.GREEN`: The pie is drawn in green color regardless of the percentual value.
 	* `$.fn.progressPie.Mode.COLOR`: The color of the pie is depending on the percentual value (see above).
 The color is the same green color as in mode GREEN for a value of 100 percent, the same red color as in mode RED for a value of 0%, a yellowish mix of both for 50% and a gradient in between green and yellow for values greater than 50% resp. between red and yellow for values less than 50%.
+	* `$.fn.progressPie.Mode.CSS`: The colors (`stroke` of foreground and background and `fill` of background) are left unspecified.
+If this mode is chosen, you have to define the colors via CSS rules (see examples)!
 * `strokeWidth`: number.
 Default is `2`.
-Determines the stroke with of the outer circle.
+Determines the stroke with of the background circle.
 * `strokeColor`: string, color code.
 Default is `undefined`.
-If undefined, the outer circle is drawn in the same color as the rest of the pie.
-If set to a color code like `#ddd` or `silver`, this defines the color of the outer circle.
+If undefined, the background circle is drawn in the same color as the rest of the pie.
+If set to a color code like `#ddd` or `silver`, this defines the color of the background circle.
+* `overlap`: boolean, defaults to true.
+If `true`, the foreground (pie/ring segment) is drawn full size, i.e. with the same radius as the background circle, so the foreground overlaps the background.
+This is usually only visible, if the `strokeColor` (color of the background circle) is set and differs from the foreground's color.
+Set this to `false` in order to fit the foreground (pie/ring) inside the blank space of the background circle.
 * `ringWidth`: number.
 Default is `undefined`.
 If undefined, a portion of the pie will be filled, cut out just to the center of the circle (like a partial sweep of a radar).
-If ringWidth is a number, only the outer rim of this piece of the pie is drawn, leaving an empty circle in the middle with diameter `size-2*ringWidth`. `ringWidth` must be greater than `strokeWidth` in order for the (partial) ring to be visible.
+If ringWidth is a number, only the outer rim of this piece of the pie is drawn, leaving an empty circle in the middle with diameter `size-2*ringWidth`.
+If no `strokeColor` is defined (and `overlap` is true) `ringWidth` must be greater than `strokeWidth` in order for the (partial) ring to be visible.
 (See examples)
 * `ringEndsRounded`: boolean.
 Default is `false`.
 Only applicable if `ringWidth` is defined, ignored in pie mode.
 If a ring is drawn, both ends of the ring are normally cut rectangularly.
 Enabling this option draws a semicircle cap on each end.
 This might look prettier especially for very large graphics with usually `strokeWidth === 0`.
 Note however that, the higher the `ringWidth` value, the longer the ring seems, for the semicircles are _added_ to the ring.
 Very high values like 99% will then look like a full 100% (for the semi circle ends overlap).
 * `prepend`: boolean.
 Default is `true`.
 If true, the pie will be inserted at the beginning of the element's content, followed by the separator string.
-If false, the separator string followed by the pie will be appended to the element's content.
+If `false`, the separator string followed by the pie will be appended to the element's content.
+If the target element is completely empty, the pie will become the sole content, this option (as well as the `separator` option, see below, will be ignored).
 * `separator`: string.
 Default is `"&nbsp;"`.
 Will separate the inserted pie from the rest of the content (usually the number), see `prepend`.
+Ignored for empty elements.
 * `verticalAlign`: string.
 Default is `"bottom"`.
 Defines the CSS-property `vertical-align` of the inserted SVG element and thus the vertical alignment.
 By default, the image is aligned with the bottom of a line.
 In certain circumstances (like setting a `line-height` style greater than `1em`) you might want to vertically center the image by setting this option to `"middle"`.
 * `update`: boolean.
 Default is `false`.
 If false, the function will do nothing if the target element already contains an `svg` element.
 Set to `true` if repeated calls are meant to update the graphic.
 If `true`, the function will remove an existing `svg` before inserting a new one.
 Typically only needed in combination with `valueAttr`, see also: Dynamically updating pies
 * `size`: number.
 Default is `undefined`.
 If undefined, the plug-in will try to draw the pie in the actual height of the parent element.
 Beware: If the element is empty, the browser may have calculated a height of 0!
 In this case, a default size will be used.
 Defining this option disables auto-sizing: the provided number will be used as height and width of the `svg`.
 It has to be a number (in pixels), not a string with a unit!
 This is typically used on empty elements in combination with `valueData`, `valueAttr` or `valueSelector`.